 For instance some package holidays include baggage insurance as part of the holiday, so why pay for it again.

-Instead ask for specific cover, excluding unnecessary items and so
+Instead ask for specific cover, excluding unnecessary items and so reducing the cost.

 Pay insurance premiums annually if you can rather than monthly.
 This way you will pay less and that cheap insurance suddenly makes even more sense.